 A review of the initial design documents revealed the shield building was conservatively designed, considered all of the required loads and followed the code requirements.
 The Shield Building design has a large margin when compared to the allowable loads.
 Except for the reinforcing steel detailing associated with the shoulder area (FM 1.3, and 1.12), good design practices were used.
 As an example, the specified reinforcing steel to reinforcing steel lap splice (FM 1.4) is greater than specified per the ACI Code.
-FM 1.5 although acceptable per the code, the area of high density reinforcing steel coincided with observed laminar cracking and could not be ruled out and requires further investigation.
+FM 1.5 although acceptable per the code, the area of high density reinforcing steel coincided with observed laminar cracking and could not be refuted.